Department of Health

 Nursing and midwifery graduate sign-on bonus

-Find out about the $5,000 sign-on bonus for nursing and midwifery graduates.
+Eligibility criteria and application process for the $5,000 sign-on bonus for nursing and midwifery graduates.

 As part of our commitment to strengthen Victoria’s nursing and midwifery workforce, a sign-on bonus of $5,000 is available to nursing and midwifery graduates.

 To be eligible, you must graduate in 2022, 2023 or 2024 and start your career in a Victorian public health service, working for at least 2 years.
+To receive the sign-on bonus payments, eligible graduates must be directly nominated by their employing health service during a nomination submission period.

 Timing of the sign-on bonus payment

-The bonus will be split into 2 payments:
+The bonus is split into 2 payments:

 Eligibility criteria